BigCompass/bc-serverless-logging-framework/README.md

 ## Serverless Usage: AWS Lambda

-Using in an AWS Lambda will work very similar to the above code, with one caveat: if any logs result in asynchronous promises (e.g. sending logs to an HTTP or SQS destination), it is very important to use `logger.flush()` at the end of the lambda handler.
+Using in an AWS Lambda will work similarly to the above code, with one caveat: if any logs result in asynchronous promises (e.g. sending logs to an HTTP or SQS destination), it is very important to use `logger.flush()` at the end of the lambda handler.

 Example `handler.js`:
 ```js